 Thich Ca Phat Dai

 Thich Ca Phat Dai is a notable Theravada Buddhist pagoda in Vung Tau, located on the Large Mountain of Vung Tau City.
-The beauty of the pagoda cleverly combines religious architecture and natural landscape.
+The pagoda’s beauty cleverly combines religious architecture with the natural landscape.

-The most noteworthy is the 19m- Bat Giac tower (Octagonal Tower) and the Shakyamuni statue meditating on a lotus building, halfway up to the mountain slope.
-Standing from afar, visitors can also admire the statue.
-Along the path up to the pagoda, the way is decorated with various statues that depict important events in the life of Gautama Buddha: his birth as Prince Siddhartha, his renunciation of the world, the enlightenment under the bodhi tree at Bodh Gaya, the first sermon at Sarnath and the passing into final Nibbāna at Kusinara.
+The most noteworthy are the 19m Bat Giac Tower (Octagonal Tower) and the Shakyamuni statue meditating on a lotus, halfway up the mountain slope.
+From a distance, visitors can also admire the statue.
+Along the path up to the pagoda, the way is decorated with various statues that depict important events in the life of Gautama Buddha: his birth as Prince Siddhartha, his renunciation of the world, the enlightenment under the bodhi tree at Bodh Gaya, the first sermon at Sarnath, and the passing into final Nibbāna at Kusinara.

 Location: 608 Tran Phu street, Vung Tau Ward.
 The pagoda opens from 6 am to 18 pm every day.